What is the most resilient bedding for dogs and cats that sleep in your bed?

 You have to decide whether the rewards of sleeping with your pets on the same bed outweigh the risks.
 You should, for example, avoid sleeping with your cats and/or dogs when your doctor recommends it because of your allergic reactions.
 But if you’re a relatively healthy individual without allergic reactions to your pets’ fur, then go ahead and do so.
 You must, nonetheless, take a few safety precautions to ensure optimum enjoyment of your sleeping arrangements, such as keeping your pets out of the bedroom for a few hours to give your nose a chance to recover, using a HEPA filter in your bedroom, and getting allergy shots in order to build up tolerance against allergens.

 Go for convenienceWhile there’s no hard and fast rule in choosing bedding products that will satisfy both humans and their pets, keep in mind that convenience is the key consideration here.
-You have to look for bedding materials that provide these following benefits:
+You have to look for dog and cat bedding materials that provide these following benefits:

 - Affordable price especially when you foresee a higher frequency of disposal of damaged bedding (i.e., stubborn stains, several tears and holes).